prosperitty/Tic-Tac-Toe/README.md

 A Tic Tac Toe App created with HTML/CSS and Javascript.

 ### Features
+**The Unbeatable AI game mode is now Live!**

-Users may choose between two game modes, 2 player or ai mode.
-Also, before starting a game, users may add their name.
-Once a round has ended, the user may reset the gameboard by clicking the reset button.
-The current AI mode is unsophisticated and makes a random legal play.
-Creating a sophisticated AI with the minimax algorithm is a work in progress.
+- Users may choose between two game modes, 2 player or ai mode.
+- Users may add their name in 2 player mode.
+- Once a round has ended, the user may reset the gameboard by clicking the reset button.
+- Users may switch game modes by refreshing the page.
+- The AI was created with the minimax algorithm.

+### Features to work on

+- Add name in ai mode
+- Add a button to switch game modes
+- Add a way to switch marks in ai mode

 ### Objectives